 - Included studies were either conducted in skilled nursing facilities which had a mean age of 75 or higher (five studies) or followed contacts of cases in the general community (mean age 31 or higher).
 Although there were children and young adults in the community samples (6% to 24%), no studies focused specifically on this population, which is thought to have a higher rate of asymptomatic infection.

 - The percentage of asymptomatic infection in the included studies ranged from 4% in a study in Korea to 40% in a study in Italy and a U.S. nursing facility.
 Overall, in the skilled nursing facilities, the percent of asymptomatic cases was 20% (95% CI: 14 – 27%); in the community studies it was 16% (13 – 19%).

 - Limitations of the meta-analysis included the fact that many of the studies had incomplete follow-up and/or testing of the population.
 Further, most did not clearly define “asymptomatic,” making it possible that people with mild symptoms were classified as asymptomatic or that studies were not comparable.

-Suggested citation: Cash-Goldwasser S, Kardooni S, Cobb L, Bochner A, Bradford E and Shahpar C. Weekly COVID-19 Science Review November 14-December 4, 2020.
+Suggested citation: Cash-Goldwasser S, Kardooni S, Cobb L, Bochner A, Bradford E and Shahpar C. In-Depth COVID-19 Science Review November 14 – December 4, 2020.
 Resolve to Save Lives.
 2020 December 8.
-Available from https://preventepidemics.org/covid19/weekly-science-review/
+Available from https://preventepidemics.org/covid19/science/review/